ktwilkinson1/documentation/content/nginx/admin-guide/security-controls/terminating-ssl-tcp.md

 ### Optimizing the SSL Session Cache

-Creating a cache of the session parameters that apply to each SSL/TLS connection reduces the number of handshakes and thus can significantly improve performance.
-Caching is set with the [ssl_session_cache](https://nginx.org/en/docs/stream/ngx_stream_ssl_module.html#ssl_session_cache) directive:
+You can improve performance by reducing the number of handshakes.
+This is done by creating a cache of the session parameters that apply to each SSL/TLS connection.
+Caching is set with the [ssl_session_cache](https://nginx.org/en/docs/stream/ngx_stream_ssl_module.html#ssl_session_cache) directive and can improve performance:

 ```nginx
 ssl_session_cache;
 ```

-By default, NGINX Plus uses the `built-in` type of the session cache, which means the cache built in your SSL library.
-This is not optimal, because such a cache can be used by only one worker process and can cause memory fragmentation.
-Set the `ssl_session_cache` directive to `shared` to share the cache among all worker processes, which speeds up later connections because the connection setup information is already known:
+NGINX Plus uses the the cache built in your SSL library by default, the session cache.
+Such a cache can only be used by one worker process and can cause memory fragmentation.
+To share the cache among all worker processes, set the `ssl_session_cache` directive to shared .
+This speeds up later connections because the connection setup information is already known:

 ```nginx
 ssl_session_cache shared:SSL:1m;